Yell County Jail - Dardanelle Sending Money

 How to Put Money on an Inmate Account in the Yell County Jail - Dardanelle

-Choice 1 - Dropping Money at the Jail
+Option 1 - Dropping Money at the Jail

 Bring money to the jail in person.

-Choice 2 - Deposit Inmate Money Online
+Option 2 - Deposit Inmate Money Online

 Yell County Jail - Dardanelle and others often use a private company to process all online deposits to an inmate's account.
 The company charges you a small fee for doing so, but the fee probably isn't as much as gas and parking would cost to take it to the jail in person.

-Choice 3 - Mail the Inmate Deposit to the Jail
+Option 3 - Mail the Inmate Deposit to the Jail

 Mailing a deposit takes more time to process than the other methods but can be done if you live too far away to bring it in person and you don't have a debit/credit card for online deposits.
 Never send cash.
 Always send a Money Order from the US Post Office, a reputable bank or Western Union.